Acconut/data-science/README.md

 # Introduction

-This repository contains the code for the experiment associated with the topic "Hyperparameter Study for Classical Feed-forward Neural Networks on Text Data".
+This repository contains the code for the paper and experiment associated with the topic "Hyperparameter Study for Classical Feed-forward Neural Networks on Text Data".

 # Installation